-Accomplished faculty and staff instruct, guide and inspire Edinboro students to achieve and lead.
+Accomplished faculty instruct, guide, and inspire Edinboro students to achieve and lead.
 EU faculty are recognized for their commitment to student success and creating a personal and engaging academic environment.

 Make a difference in the lives of children from pre-K through high school.